roxpel/roxpel/README.md

 **DATA SCIENTIST · BUILDER · STORYTELLER**

 I'm a data scientist who loves turning complex ideas into products, strategies, and stories that actually work.
-I’ve lived in 6 countries, speak 3 languages fluently — and found my favorite one in code.
+I’ve lived in 6 countries, speak 3 languages fluently, and found my favorite one in code.

 My background's in big tech, insights, and storytelling.
 At TikTok, I led research and insights across a $250M+ market and founded Skeeva, an AI-powered skincare coach.
 I’m especially drawn to building things that connect data with real human impact.